Montpellier Geosciences (GM)

-Géosciences Montpellier is a multidisciplinary research unit that draws on a wide range of fields and expertise to advance knowledge in geodynamics, the environment, and georesources.
+Géosciences Montpellier is a multidisciplinary research unit that draws on a wide range of fields and areas of expertise to advance knowledge in geodynamics, the environment, and georesources.
 Its work is organized into six thematic areas:

 • Deformation: deformation processes and the effects of deformation on Earth dynamics, across all temporal and spatial scales;